 Services & Information

-Bullying is anti-social behavior and affects everyone, it is unacceptable and will not be tolerated in the White House, it should be clear that we at the White House to do not condone bullying in any form.
+Bullying affects everyone; it is unacceptable and will not be tolerated in the White House.
+We at the White House to do not condone bullying in any form.

 Definition of Bullying

 Bullying is aggressive or insulting behavior by an individual or group, often repeated over a period of time, that intentionally hurts or harms.
 Teasing, name-calling, inappropriate sexual comments, taunting, and threatening to cause harm can be classed as bullying.

 Verbal - Name calling, racist, sexist or homophobic remarks.

 Indirect - Spreading rumours, excluding someone from social groups, spreading nasty stories, or publishing offensive remarks on things such as social or forums.